-Above: The treated pine cabinets of the kitchen units introduce the third color of the palette.
-The vintage black and white appear modern in this context.
+Above: The treated pine cabinets of the kitchen units introduce the third color of the black and white palette, which appears modern in this context.

 Above: The treated pine from the kitchen becomes the frame of the interior opening.